 The book’s framework is organized into three key areas:

-Switch is a quick, compelling read and we encourage you to buy a copy http://amzn.to/iIqQFX.
+Switch is a quick, compelling read and we encourage you to pick up a copy.

-For more information about Innolect and our systematic approach to change architecture and leadership, visit our website or contact us at 803.396.8500.
-Also email Andrea Brown at email@example.com to get a copy of our one-page guide to Managing Complex Change.
+For more information about Innolect and our systematic approach to change architecture and leadership, contact Becky Ripley.
+Also download our one-page guide to Managing Complex Change.